Metro Hamilton

 Find out where mortgage rates are headed before you start to negotiate.

-If you are considering buying, be sure to drive a hard bargain and pay as close to market value as possible.
-Also, don't bite off more than you can chew when it comes to financing.
+If you are considering buying, be sure to drive a hard bargain and aim to pay as close to current market value as possible rather than chasing peak‑period pricing.
+Also, do not overextend yourself when it comes to financing; leave room in your budget for rate changes, maintenance, and life events.

 Planning to Buy?
 Check out our Complete Home Buyer’s Guide so we can walk you through the end-to-end process and get you ready to buy your new home!